Smoothness of solutions of hyperbolic stochastic partial differential equations with $L^{\infty}$-vector fields: Basic estimates and preliminary results

 \subsection{An algorithm for the selection of certain rectangles in the plane for $d=1$}

 The idea introduced in this subsection is based on an algorithm for the selection of certain rectangles in the plane.
+The selection of these rectangles (denoted by $z_{i,j}$, see below) is essential to prevent the occurrence of ``exploding" terms in the context of an integration by parts argument.
+We now aim to explain or illustrate this approach.
 We assume that $d=1$ and recall that we want to derive an estimate of the form

 where $C$ is a constant, $\sigma \in S_{n}$ is a permutation on $\left\{ 1,\ldots,n\right\} $, $f_{i}^{\prime }$ are the derivatives of compactly supported smooth functions $f_{i}:\mathbb{R}^{d}\longrightarrow \mathbb{R},i=1,\ldots,n$ , $ 0<s_{1}<\ldots<s_{n}$, $0<t_{1}<\ldots<t_{n}$.